JeremyQuek/WebScrapeGPT/README.md

 that assess different components of a RAG pipeline.
 These are as shown:

 1) BERTScore: Bert score is a metric calculated using BERT embeddings to assess the quality of generated answer to the reference ground truth.
-This score is calculated using Facebook's advanced RoBERTa-large model.
+This score is calculated using Facebook's advanced. [(Read more)](https://huggingface.co/FacebookAI/roberta-large)

-2) Rouge: Rouge score is a metric that assesses the quality of generated answer against a reference context based on the longest common sequence (LCS) between the two texts.
+2) Rouge: Rouge score is a metric that assesses the quality of generated answer against a reference context based on the longest common sequence (LCS) between the two texts. [(Read more)](https://github.com/google-research/google-research/tree/master/rouge).

 3) Mean Reciprocal Ranking (MRR): The MRR score reflects the ability of the retriever to prioritise relevant documents in the top ranked results.
-It is a measure of the reciprocal of the rank of the first relevant document.
+It is a measure of the reciprocal of the rank of the first relevant document. [(Read more}](https://www.evidentlyai.com/ranking-metrics/mean-reciprocal-rank-mrr)

 By default, if no other_metrics parameter is passed, all metrics are will be computed and displayed.
 You may configure this to not display certain metrics if you wish.